cha53c/web_server_example/README.md

 The web application is the the default rails app created using `rails new`.
 The successfully running container will serve the default Rails 'Welcome aboard' page on port 80

-This example is build on the [cloudgear/ruby:2.2](https://hub.docker.com/r/cloudgear/ruby) image.
-Which provides a mininal Ubuntu 14.04 with Ruby 2.2 installed
+This example is build on the [cloudgear/ruby:2.2](https://hub.docker.com/r/cloudgear/ruby) image which provides a mininal Ruby 2.2 installed on Ubuntu 14.04

 ## Getting Started